ua-gist-open-source/postgis-docker-setup/README.md

 2020-11-18 00:31:32.231 UTC [305] LOG:  database system is ready to accept connections
 ```

-Connect to localhost, port 5432 with a postgres host.
+With a postgres database client, connect to localhost, port 25432 with a postgres host.
 Use  `pgadmin` for this class.

 ### 2) Create a table